Hadith vs. Qur'anic Logic:

 entire community outside of The Qur’an.
 This is reinforced in

-4:127 when he is asked for a fatwa (legal opinion) and
+4:127 when he is asked for a fatwa

-refers them to God's scripture.
+(legal opinion) and refers them to God's scripture.
+Also see 5:48.

 7. Epistemic Collapse

-incoherence.
-No human-led initiative can rival God's
+demonstrating how no human-led initiative can rival God's

 standard:

-Do they not reflect on the Qur'an?
-If it was from any other than God they would have found in it much discrepancy/contradiction.
-(4:82)
+it was from any other than God they would have found in it

 8. Composition of Wahi (Revelation)